Xilinx/VMC_Help/HDL/inv/README.md

 # Inverter

+![](./Images/block.png)

+## Description
-The Xilinx Inverter block calculates the bitwise logical complement of a fixed-point number.
+The Inverter block calculates the bitwise logical complement of a fixed-point number.
 The block is implemented as a synthesizable VHDL module.

-![](./Images/block.png)

 ## Block Parameters